00-0o/Python-Commander/Readme.md

 Python Commander is an Obsidian plugin that allow to create, manage, and run python "modules/commands" from the command palette.

+Run text/code selected from any obsidian note without having to add a code block.

+it runs on editing and reading mode, run python on Canvas and Kanvan.

+Just create a command Once on any note.
+And then call it wherever you want from the command palette.
+(You can delete the notes once a command is created)
+Manage your commands from the settings.

+It kind of allow you to use obsidian as an an IDE project manager, you can create modules-commands import them from other modules-commands and run them from the palette.

-Python commander is a work in progress plugin, give some feedback, testers are very welcome. tested linux only but it might work fine on any platform.
+Python commander is a work in progress plugin, give some feedback, testers are very welcome.

+Tested linux only for now but it might work fine on any platform.

 If you find any issues let me know.
-(But be sure you CALLED your functions!!)
+(But be sure you CALLED "func()" your functions prior to open an issue!!)

+Down bellow you have the doc/tutorial for now.
+Giff banners (Video tutorial comming soon)  Work in progress!

  # <center><font color="#00b050" size="6">Python Comander Introduction.</font></center>